 Missives are the legal documents which are signed by both the buyer and the seller to conclude the sale.
 Once signed, the seller is legally obliged to sell the property and the buyer must pay the agreed sum on the agreed date.
 You’ll be asked to submit your deposit or additional funds to a specific bank account ahead of the entry date.
 Your solicitor will then contact your mortgage adviser to request the mortgage funds.

 How long does it take to obtain a mortgage?

-This process can take a few weeks to be approved so it is best to allow six to eight weeks’ time from offer acceptance to move in date.
+You should get a mortgage offer first also known as 'offers of advance' which is a formal document issued by a mortgage lender to a borrower that agrees to lend money for the house purchase.
+This process can take a few weeks to be approved so it is best to allow six to eight weeks' time from offer acceptance to move in date.

 What is the minimum deposit required to be successful in gaining your first mortgage?

 This varies depending on the lender and mortgage type, but at present 15% is usually the minimum.

 What are the various schemes available to help first time buyers to get on the property ladder?

 The First Home Fund loans first time buyers up to £25,000 to top up their house deposit.
 This is invested as an equity loan in the property.